Industrial Production and Capacity Utilization - G.17

 Source Data.
 The monthly rates of capacity utilization are designed to be consistent with both the monthly data on production and the periodically available data on capacity and utilization.
 Because there is no direct monthly information on overall industrial capacity or utilization rates, the Federal Reserve first estimates annual capacity indexes from the source data.
 Capacity data reported in physical units from government sources (primarily from the U.S. Geological Survey and the Department of Energy's Energy Information Administration) and trade sources are available for portions of several industries in manufacturing (e.g., paper, industrial chemicals, petroleum refining, motor vehicles), as well as for electric utilities and mining; these industries represent about 25 percent of total industrial capacity.
 When physical product data are unavailable for manufacturing industries, capacity indexes are based on responses to the Bureau of the Census's Quarterly Survey of Plant Capacity (QSPC); these industries account for a bit less than 70 percent of total industry capacity.
 In the absence of utilization data for a few mining and petroleum series, capacity is based on trends through peaks in production (roughly 5 percent of total industry capacity).
 A detailed description of the methodology used to construct the capacity indexes is available on the Board's website at www.federalreserve.gov/releases/G17/Meth/MethCap.htm).

 Perspective.
-Over the 1972-2013 period, the average total industry utilization rate was 80.1 percent; for manufacturing, the average factory operating rate was 78.7 percent.
+Over the 1972–2013 period, the average total industry utilization rate is 80.1 percent; for manufacturing, the average factory operating rate has been 78.7 percent.
 Industrial plants usually operate at capacity utilization rates that are well below 100 percent: none of the broad aggregates has ever reached 100 percent.
 For total industry and total manufacturing, utilization rates have exceeded 90 percent only in wartime.
 The highs and lows in capacity utilization are specific to each series and do not all occur in the same month.